micro-community/development/company/collaboration.md

 # Collaboration

 We're building a globally distributed technology company.
 That means we're going to be remote first and will need to invest in the tools for collaboration.
+Below are a list of some of the tools we use.

 ## Overview